kabanero-io/draft-guide-working-with-pipelines/pipelines.md

         url: https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz
 ```

-When the Kabanero operator activates the CRD, it associates the pipelines in the pipelines archive with each of the stacks in the stack hub.
+When the product operator activates the CRD, it associates the pipelines in the pipelines archive with each of the stacks in the stack hub.
 The default pipelines are intended to work with all the stacks in the stack hub in the previous example.
 All of the pipeline-related resources (such as the tasks, trigger bindings, and pipelines) prefix the name of the resource with the keyword `StackId`.
 When the operator activates these resources, it replaces the keyword with the name of the stack it is activating.

 ### Creating and updating tasks and pipelines